Amazon Alexa: History

 In November 2018, Amazon opened its first Alexa-themed pop-up shop inside of Toronto's Eaton Centre, showcasing the use of home automation products with Amazon's smart speakers.
 Amazon also sells Alexa devices at Amazon Books and Whole Foods Market locations, in addition to mall-based pop-ups throughout the United States.

-In December 2018, Alexa was built into the Anki Vector and was the first major update for the Anki Vector, although Vector was released in August 2018, he is the only home robot with advanced technology.
+In December 2018, Alexa was built into the Anki Vector and was the first major update for the Anki Vector, although Vector was released in August 2018, it is the only home robot with advanced technology.
 As of 2018, interaction and communication with Alexa were available only in English, German, French, Italian, Spanish, Portuguese, Japanese, and Hindi.
-In Canada, Alexa is available in English and French (with the Quebec accent).
+In Canada, Alexa is available in English and French (with the latter having a Quebec accent).

 In October 2019, Amazon announced the expansion of Alexa to Brazil, in Portuguese, together with Bose, Intelbras, and LG.

-Hoped-for revenue never materialized from people using voice ordering for Amazon products or services from partners like Domino's Pizza and Uber.
+In November 2019, Amazon introduced Echo Studio, a Dolby Atmos-compatible surround sound Alexa speaker.
+Hoped-for revenue never materialized from people using voice ordering for Amazon products or services from partners such as Domino's Pizza and Uber.
 Alexa does not play audio ads, and display ads were relatively unsuccessful.
 In 2019 an all-hands crisis meeting was called to address the issue, and a hiring freeze was instated.
 In 2022, with the division losing several billion dollars per quarter, the company started laying off Alexa employees en masse.

-App
+Echo Show devices began serving hidable ads for Alexa skills and other products in December 2022, followed by ads promoting shopping for specific products on Amazon (which respawn quicker) in November 2023.
+In February 2025, Amazon introduced Alexa+, the latest version of their voice assistant, which is powered by generative AI.
+Alexa+ was announced to be free for all Prime members.

+Applications

-A companion app is available from the Apple Appstore, Google Play, and Amazon Appstore.
-The app can be used by owners of Alexa-enabled devices to install skills, control music, manage alarms, and view shopping lists.
+A companion application is available for selected devices in the Apple Appstore, the Amazon Appstore. and by Google Play.
+The applications can be used to install skills, control music, manage alarms, and shopping lists.
 It also allows users to review the recognized text on the app screen and to send feedback to Amazon concerning whether the recognition was good or bad.
-A web interface is also available to set up compatible devices (e.g., Amazon Echo, Amazon Dot, Amazon Echo Show).